Wlastiiq/azure-sdk-tools/tools/pylint-extensions/pylint_guidelines_checker/README.md

-## Linting the Guidelines
+# Linting the Guidelines

+The code presented in this repository is a lift-and-shift of code [originally written by @kristapratico](https://github.com/Azure/azure-sdk-for-python/blob/7539fc3959553fa7d23c6f0e53ee45476cfd5ae2/scripts/pylint_custom_plugin/)

+## Running guidelines checks in Azure/azure-sdk-for-python repository

-In order to lint for the guidelines, you must make sure you are using the pylintrc file.
+In order to lint for the guidelines, you must make sure you are enabling the `pylint-guidelines-checker` in your pylint invocation.
+Using the rcfile at the [root of the repo](https://github.com/Azure/azure-sdk-for-python/blob/main/pylintrc) will ensure that the plugin is properly activated

 It is recommended you run pylint at the library package level to be consistent with how the CI runs pylint.

 Check that you are running pylint version >=2.5.2 and astroid version >=2.4.1.

-**How to run pylint locally using the pylintrc:**
+0. Install the pylint checker from the azure-sdk development feed.
+    ```bash
+    pip install --index-url="https://pkgs.dev.azure.com/azure-sdk/public/_packaging/azure-sdk-for-python/pypi/simple/" pylint-guidelines-checker
+    ```

 1. Run pylint at the root of the repo and it will automatically find the pylintrc:
     ```bash